RozaAbolghasemi/Icecream-sales-analysis-powerbi/README.md

-# 🧊 Ice Cream Sales Analysis | Power BI Dashboard Project
+# campaigns and Sales Analysis | Power BI Dashboard Project

 This project presents a comprehensive analysis of ice cream sales across Danish locations for the years 2017 and 2018.
 Built entirely in **Power BI**, it covers key business metrics, regional performance, and promotional impact, giving decision-makers a clear view of sales trends and opportunities.